Skip to Main Content

 Comprehensive Perinatal Services Program (CPSP) providers should complete a comprehensive risk assessment and individualized care plan (ICP) if the obstetric care provider is not providing the full scope of CPSP support services.

 The comprehensive risk assessment includes information from the medical-obstetric assessment combined with a health education, nutrition and psychosocial assessment.
 The assessment is designed to evaluate the member's health behaviors, knowledge base, medical conditions, and psychosocial situation.
 The assessment is conducted by the provider or trained paraprofessional (comprehensive perinatal health worker).
 The ICP is developed by the provider in consultation with the member.
 The provider is responsible for making referrals to alleviate identified risks, with priority given to the most severe.
+This assessment must be administered at the initial prenatal visit, once each trimester thereafter, and at the postpartum visit.

 Identified risks, interventions and referrals comprise the ICP.
 The ICP includes a statement of the risks identified and the interventions taken to address the risks in priority order, the identification of the persons responsible for carrying out the proposed interventions, the evaluation or outcome of the actions taken by the provider or member, and any updates.
 The provider must retain a copy of the ICP in the member's medical record.